From Online Dictionary of Crystallography

 In biological crystallography, the term 'noncrystallographic symmetry' is often, but improperly, used to indicate a symmetry relationship between similar subunits within the crystallographic asymmetric unit.
 This use comes from the fact that the operation required to superimpose one subunit on another is similar to a space group operation, but it operates only over a local volume, and the superposition may be inexact because the subunits are in different environments.
 The 'subunit' can be a molecular aggregate, a single molecule, a monomer unit of an oligomeric molecule, or a fragment of a molecule.
 The superposition is inexact because protein subunits in different environments are never identical.
 At the very least, surface side chains are differently ordered, and solvation is different because of different interactions with adjacent subunits.
 This use of the term 'noncrystallographic symmetry' is improper for two reasons:

-- a symmetry operation acting on a subspace of the crystal space is called a local symmetry operation; it is a space groupoid operation;
+- a symmetry operation acting on a subspace of the crystal space is called a local or partial symmetry operation; it is a space groupoid operation;

 - an operation that superposes two objects only approximately is called a pseudo symmetry operation.